d-weber/prusa-chain-production/README.md

 Add chain production capability to your Prusa i3

 # How it works
-- The arduino control steppers & fans
+- The arduino controls the steppers & fans
 - The printer is controlled via octopi
-- A [script](octoprint-plugin/main.py) on the octopi monitor the octoprint status and control the arduino via usb-serial, to start cooling / ejecting
+- A [script](octoprint-plugin/main.py) on the octopi monitors the octoprint status and controls the arduino via usb-serial to start cooling and trigger the ejection

 # Demo video
 [![YT](https://img.youtube.com/vi/xZeJeUdq0wY/0.jpg)](https://www.youtube.com/watch?v=xZeJeUdq0wY)

 # Assembly Bill of materials
-Most of the parts can be order on Aliexpress at small cost, for a total of approx 100$ Description | Count | Link
+Most of the parts can be ordered on Aliexpress at a small cost, for a total of approx $100

+Description | Count | Link
 ------------ | ------------- | -------------
 Nema 17 stepper | 2 | [AliExpress](https://fr.aliexpress.com/item/32572890101.html?spm=a2g0o.productlist.0.0.564c27b3pHR0G2&algo_pvid=abd5054d-e8d8-4ced-8ff2-9446c7aa35a8&algo_expid=abd5054d-e8d8-4ced-8ff2-9446c7aa35a8-3&btsid=0b0a050115944744286904328e9042&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_)